 However, in September 2014 we received news that our application to Sport England for a grant of £75,000 had been turned down (although with a comment encouraging us to make a few tweaks and try again in the next round of applications).
 Just after that we had our first detailed report of the cost of our new venture.
 Having been working with an estimate of approx. £250,000, we found that the actual cost was likely to be more in the nature of £360,000, mainly due to the facts that our clubhouse is built on reclaimed land, part of it a rubbish dump, and that it is a very difficult site to access with large machinery.
 The Management Committee decided to call a halt to the project and evaluate possible alternatives.

 It was decided that what we needed most was more storage space and a storage shed was built to the south-east of the clubhouse.
-This would hold all the equipment stored in lockers around the patio, in the Bosun’s Store, in the toilets, etc., making room for a small “office” in the clubhouse where we could store documents and have a club computer set up.
+This would hold all the equipment previously stored in lockers around the patio, in the Bosun’s Store, in the toilets, etc., making room for a small admin. store in the clubhouse where we could store documents and have a club computer set up.

-Currently the Management Committee is breathing new life into the project to grace the north wall of our clubhouse with an iconic tiled mural, which had been temporarily shelved for technical and financial reasons.
-The original prize-winning design has now been rendered, minus identifying symbols to avoid potential Planning issues, as a simplified 25 by 5 tile array.
-Our illustration shows how this attractive abstract mural, some five metres wide, will look.
+In 2018 the Management Committee breathed new life into the project to grace the north wall of our clubhouse with an iconic tiled mural, which had been temporarily shelved for technical and financial reasons.
+The original prize-winning design was rendered as a simplified 25 by 5 tile array.
+Our illustration shows how this attractive abstract mural, some five metres wide, looks.